KILTprotocol/docs/docs/chain/did.md

 * one delegation key for authorizing delegations (optional)
 * service endpoints that point to external hostings for others to find (optional)

-With these they are ready to write the DID to the KILT blockchain.
+With those keys prepared and the service endpoints set up, they are ready to write the DID to the KILT blockchain.

 The user then has to create the `did::create` extrinsic and sign it with any KILT account that has enough funding to pay both the transaction fees and the DID deposit.
 The extrinsic consists of

 * The `DidCreationDetails` object containing keys and service endpoints
 * The `DidSignature` which is a signature using your authentication key over the scale encoded `DidCreationDetails` from above